Page 1: Biography

 This work was interrupted by war service.
 Bicknell was made deputy matron in chief of the New Zealand Army Nursing Service in 1915, again serving under Hester Maclean.
 She sailed as matron on the hospital ship Maheno in January 1916, along with 13 members of the nursing service.
 While on this ship she crossed the English Channel several times, caring for wounded servicemen who were being returned to England from the Somme offensive.
 For her work during the war she was made an Associate of the Royal Red Cross, and subsequently she was active in the New Zealand Overseas Women War Workers' Association.

-In 1917 she returned to the hospitals inspectorate and in 1923, on the retirement of Hester Maclean, she became director of the Division of Nursing in the Department of Health, and matron in chief of the armed services.
+In 1917 she returned to the hospitals inspectorate and in 1923, on the retirement of Hester Maclean, she became director of the Division of Nursing in the Department of Health, and matron in chief of the armed forces.
 She was the first New Zealand-born director of nursing.
 In preparation for her appointment she was sent to England to observe new developments.
 On her return she attended a conference in Dunedin and there advocated university training for nurses.

 Jessie Bicknell's desire to raise training standards was realised to some extent in the passing of the Nurses and Midwives Registration Act in 1925, to which she gave her full support.
 The act, as well as providing for the registration of nurses and midwives on the same basis, established two classes of maternity training: one for midwives, who were sole practitioners, and one for maternity nurses, who assisted doctors.
 A board consisting of five members, three of whom were nurses, determined courses of study, designated training hospitals and received applications for registration.
 These changes enhanced the status of the profession and opened up new training opportunities.